yuchdev/CppBooks/README.md

 ## Linux System Programming

 System user-space programming for Linux and POSIX systems in general.
 Some are new books, some are new editions of classical books on Unix-like systems.
-The choice is considerably wider than similar books on Windows, and almost all APIs feature C interfaces.
+Practically all POSIX-like APIs feature C interfaces.

 * [Linux System Programming Techniques](https://www.amazon.com/dp/1789951283) (Jack-Benny Persson, 2021)
 * [The Linux Programming Interface: A Linux and UNIX System Programming Handbook](https://www.amazon.com/dp/1593272200) (Michael Kerrisk, 2010)